RashmithaEttadi/RashmithaEttadi/README.md

 ### 🚀 About Me
 I am a **Software Engineer** passionate about **backend development, databases, and full-stack applications**.
 I have experience with **Java, JavaScript, React, MongoDB, SQL, and Python**.
 I love solving complex problems, designing scalable systems, and continuously learning new technologies.

-- 🔭 Currently working on: **Typescript, MongoDB, Docker technologies for Holiday Channel Organization**
+- 🔭 Currently working on: **Typescript, MongoDB, Docker technologies**
 - 🌱 Learning **MERN stack**
 - 💡 Interested in **Machine Learning, AI, and System Design**
 - 💬 Ask me about **Backend Development, Databases, and Software Engineering**